 - March 2, 2019

-Sometimes, we can learn lessons from some of the most unlikely places, and perhaps one of the best examples is the acclaimed television series House.
+Sometimes, we can learn lessons from some of the most unlikely places.
+Perhaps one of the best examples is the acclaimed television series House.
 Considered one of the best medical dramas of the early 2000s, the award-winning story about a cantankerous doctor and his tough-as-nails, unconventional approach to his practice attracted the attention of audiences across the country.
 However, what definitely rose many eyebrows was a subplot about the doctor’s addiction to an opioid painkiller.
-Eventually, Dr. Gregory House’s attachment to Vicodin ascended from episodic sideline to a full-blown issue that resulted in his character’s rehabilitation between seasons.
+Eventually, Dr. Gregory House and his attachment to Vicodin ascended from episodic sideline to a full-blown pain medication addiction that resulted in his character’s rehabilitation between seasons.
 Let’s take a closer look at how the TV series House portrays Vicodin addiction.

 A Strong Dose of Reality